 The goal of supportive care is to provide daily comfort, sustenance, contentment, and independence to chicken residents with an illness, injury, or disability that impacts normal physical, psychological, and social activity.

-Key concepts: respect for bodily integrity and autonomy of the individual, empathy, patience, and creativity
+Key concepts: respect for bodily integrity and The ability for individuals to have access to free movement, appropriate food, and the ability to reasonably avoid situations they wish to avoid. of the individual, empathy, patience, and creativity

 When customizing supportive care, it’s important to take into consideration the type of disability, keeping in mind that sometimes there can be several to accommodate.
 In addition to a physical disability, injury, or illness that affects mobility, it’s important to assess if the individual also has any other physical or sensory impairments that will require additional consideration (such as having a crossed beak or being blind).
 If possible, learn the history of trauma or causes of the conditions and whether the individual was born with them or they developed due to injury or illness.
 Finally, it’s important to understand the individual personality traits of the resident through careful observation.